bitnine-oss/AgensGraph-Extension/README.md

 It optimized for handling complex connected graph data and provides plenty of powerful database features. leverages the rich eco-systems of PostgreSQL and can be extended with many outstanding external modules.

-How to contribute
-There are multiple ways you can contribute to the project.And help is always welcome!
-All details can be found on the contributing page.
-Keep reading for a quick overview!

 Becoming a Commiter
 ----------------------